phcs93/group-file-studio/readme.md

 - you can export the tiles as you see them (with palette swaps, shade, transparency and alterantive palettes)
     - the tiles will be exported as 8 bits .PNG files in a .ZIP

+# BUG

+- when non adjacent art files are loaded => it breaks the tile reordering and swaping feature
+    - figure out how to correctly render the "gaps" => maybe create "empty" .ART files

 # TO-DO

 - improve the ux